Ansonhkg/ansonhkg.github.io/_posts/2019-07-06-how-to-deploy-a-simple-docker-application-on-aws.markdown

 - An AWS account
 - Prepare your docker image.
 In this example I will be using `wordpress:5.2.2-php7.1-apache`

 ## Note: This is just for demo purposes.
 All the steps below will be using the default settings and lowest cost posibile.
-You should change your at least change your security settings for production.
+You should at least change your security settings for production.

 # Step 1 Creating a Cluster